Dmitry Kiselyov: Career from 1991 to early 2000s

 Since February 1999, at one time he was also the author and host of the "Window to Europe" column on the morning channel "Day by Day" (TV-6).

-From 1999 to 2000 Kiselyov presented the evening program of the TV Centre TV company “Events”, heading “In the center of events”.
+From 1999 to 2000, Kiselyov presented TV Centre's flagship news program “Events”, under the heading “In the center of events”.

 From the beginning to the mid-2000s, he lived in and worked for both Ukraine and Russia.
-From 2000 to 2006 Kiselyov hosted the topical interview "In detail with Dmitry Kiselyov".

-From 2000 to 2004 he served as the editor-in-chief of the information service of the Ukrainian television company ICTV.
-He also hosted the program "Fakti" there.
+From 2000 to 2004 he served as the editor-in-chief of the information service of the Ukrainian television network ICTV and was the host of "Facts", ICTV's flagship news program.
+Around the same time, Kiselyov also hosted the topical interview program "In detail with Dmitry Kiselyov" on the network.
 On November 26, 2004, the channel's journalists, at a meeting with ICTV CEO Alexander Bogutsky, expressed their distrust of Dmitry Kiselyov, saying that he distorted news broadcasts.
 Three days later, the general director announced the removal of Kiselyov from the management of the television company's news releases.
 Later, the ICTV channel officially denied this message.
 During the presidential elections in Ukraine in 2004, Dmitry Kiselyov took an active part in promoting on television the candidate from the Party of Regions close to Moscow, Viktor Yanukovych, to whom, in turn, the owner of ICTV, Victor Pinchuk, was loyal.
 After Viktor Yushchenko's election victory, Kiselyov continued to work on the TV channel until the expiration of his contract in March 2006.

 From September 24, 2000 to November 9, 2003 he was published on the website of the radio station "Echo of Moscow" in the section "Comment of the week".
 He conducted seminars and workshops at the Internews television school of Manana Aslamazyan.

 In 2003, while training on the motocross track, Kiselyov received a serious injury.
 He broke two ligaments in his knee, underwent three operations and spent a year on crutches.